📱WAHT (We Are Happy Together) : IRL Connection App - UX/UI Mobile

 Challenge:

 Despite living in large, diverse cities, people are struggling to make real, lasting connections.
-Existing platforms push endless content, not community — leaving users overwhelmed, lonely, and disengaged.
+Existing platforms push endless content, not community This leaves users overwhelmed, lonely, and disengaged.

 Objective: